cherupallybhanuteja/Q-A_Bot_NetworkSecurity/README.md

 Access the application by opening a browser and navigating to http://127.0.0.1:5000.

 ## Training Data and Data Formats

-**PDFs in pdfs Directory**:
+**PDFs in `pdfs` Directory**:
-Each PDF contains lecture notes or other resources.
+- Each PDF file contains lecture notes or other network security resources relevant to the Q&A bot.
-PDF content is split and converted into vector embeddings using the RecursiveCharacterTextSplitter function, ensuring each document is indexed.
+- The PDFs are loaded into the system and processed using the `PyPDFLoader` class.
+- Each document is divided into manageable chunks with the `RecursiveCharacterTextSplitter` function, creating smaller segments for more efficient processing and indexing.
+- These chunks are transformed into vector embeddings and stored for later retrieval, ensuring that each document's contents are searchable based on user queries.

-**Vector Database**:
+**Vector Database (`chroma_db`)**:
-Stored in chroma_db.
-Used for quick access to content when processing user queries.
+- All document embeddings are stored in the `chroma_db` directory using **Chroma**, a vector database optimized for similarity search.
+- This vector store enables fast access to relevant content by performing similarity searches against the user’s query.
+- During each query, Chroma retrieves the top matches from this database, ensuring responses are relevant and accurate.

+---

 ## Step-by-Step Instructions for Execution